-- gain insight into the current service delivery environment for veterans and their families in Tasmania,
+- Identify whether the current health and wellbeing service delivery environment is meeting the needs of veterans and their families in Tasmania;

-- look at how a service model could provide long term benefits to veterans and their families in Tasmania, and
+- Assess whether, and how, a wellbeing support model will provide long-term benefits to veterans and their families in Tasmania;

 Findings from the study will be used to assist consideration of future directions, through a better understanding of client needs and service delivery to veterans and their families.